 This course will address all aspects of employee benefits programs including government regulations, health and welfare plans, retirement plans and pay for time not worked.
 Case studies will be used to model real-life situations encountered by Human Resources professionals.
+Open only to Psychology majors.
 (1.5-0-1.5)